 Overview

-Use Postgres 17 as the default relational store for app data.
+Use Postgres 18 as the default relational store for app data.
 It gives you transactional integrity, rich indexes, JSONB for variable-shape data, and an operational story that scales from a laptop to a cluster.
+Postgres 18 (released 2025-09-25) adds an async I/O subsystem, B-tree skip scan, native uuidv7(), and virtual generated columns.
 This page covers schema, indexes, migrations, JSONB, pooling, and the operational defaults.
+For the head-to-head against MySQL, see postgres-vs-mysql.

 Normalize first, denormalize on evidence